lowepowerlab/protocols/col_tomato_stem.md

 **Written/Edited by**: Tiffany Lowe-Power, Madeline Hayes, Mandel lab

 ## Experimental Design:
+Note: This is the protocol where 1 strain is inoculated per plant.
+Sometimes we want to do competitive inoculations where 2 strains are co-inoculated.
+For those, see the [competition protocol.](competition_assay.md)

 * **Timing**:
     * *Colonization assays (e.g. comparing two strains) should be **sampled at specific time points** (will show delay(s) in colonization if time points are before population levels saturate) and not at specific symptom level (even if a strain takes longer to initiate symptoms, at symptom onset, plants will have ~5x10<sup>8</sup>-5x10<sup>9</sup> CFU/g)*